the-shank/ruspatch/README.md

 3. All unsafe functions in the source code do not have the same name.
 4. Generic unsafe functions are not supported.
 5. If the parameter and return type of the unsafe function is not pre-imported, it may need to be imported manually.

+## Cloud environment

+The profile is available on https://www.cloudlab.us/p/Rpatch/ruspatch-env.